Infiniti Q50 Insurance Rates

 Rates are averaged for all Infiniti Q50 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers can save as much as $190 per year just by shopping early and online
+- It is possible to save as much as $190 per year just by quoting online in advance

 As you’ve learned from the information above, many factors impact your Infiniti automobile insurance rates.
 Not only does the state you live in effect what you pay annually for car insurance, but so doesn’t your age and your driving history.